Shakti10128/FlightAndSearchService/README.md

 # Welcome to Flight Service

 ## Project Setup
-- clone the project on your machine
+- Clone the project on your machine
-- execute the command `npm init` on the same path of the root directory of the downlaoded folder
+- Cxecute the command `npm init` on the same path of the root directory of the downlaoded folder
 - create a `.env` file in the root directory and add the following enviroment variables
     - `PORT=3000`